 If you would like to apply to a non-participating school, you should contact the school directly to learn about their application process and deadlines.

 How do you define siblings, and how does this affect the placement of my children?

 In the New Orleans Public School Enrollment Process, siblings are defined as children who share a parent/ guardian or share a residence.
 We take siblings into account in two ways:

-Please check back soon for more information about the Round 3 deadline.
+Please check back here for more information about later timelines.

 I don’t yet live in Orleans Parish, can I still apply?